barn2plugins/document-library-lite/readme.txt

 = 1.3.0 =
 Release date 27 July 2026

-* New: Added the HelpScout beacon
+* New: Added the Help Scout beacon in the plugin settings
 * New: Added the block editor to the single document page
 * New: Added Grid layout, Content length and Image size features from the Pro version
 * Dev: Updated the internal libraries and tested up to latest WordPress version